PranjalShinde18/Speaker-Recognition/README.md

 ## Features

+- **Data Preparation:**
+  - Collect a labeled dataset of audio samples from various speakers(In .wav format).
+  - Preprocess the audio data (e.g., resampling, normalization).
+  - Split the dataset into training and validation sets.

 - **Speaker Identification:**
   - Train a neural network to recognize different speakers based on their voice.
   - Extract relevant features from audio samples using Librosa.